readthedocs/sphinx-autoapi/docs/tutorials.rst

 This tutorial will assume that you already have a basic Sphinx project set up.
-If you are not sure how to do this, you can following the :doc:`sphinx:usage/quickstart` guide in the Sphinx documentation.
+If you are not sure how to do this, you can follow the :doc:`sphinx:usage/quickstart` guide in the Sphinx documentation.

 The recommended way of installing AutoAPI is through a `virtualenv <https://virtualenv.pypa.io/>`_.
 Once you have a virtualenv set up, you can install AutoAPI with the command: